Mollie Tibbetts, University of Iowa student, found dead: A timeline of events

 The body of Tibbetts was found in a field covered with corn stalks Tuesday, her father and two sources tell Fox News.

-A suspect in connection with Tibbetts' murder is in custody and is being held on a federal immigration detainer, The Associated Press and other news outlets report.
+A suspect in connection with Tibbetts' murder is in custody and is being held on a federal immigration detainer, officials report.

-Rivera was charged with first-degree murder in Tibbetts' death, officials confirm.
+Rivera is charged with first-degree murder in Tibbetts' death, officials confirm.
 Investigators say they used surveillance footage to track down the suspect.

 Aug.
 14